 For a system administrator, we need to delete the old backup files or upload files.
-We can finish this task manually if you only have a few server backup, but as the number of server grows, we will need automate this.
+We can finish this task manually if you only have a few server backup, but as the number of servers grows, we will need to automate this.

-In this example, the backup for server (named monitoring, a virtual machine sitting in Hyper-v) is backuped on weekly basis on Saturday and named as the the date format “YEARMonthDay.zip” under the machines/monitoring folder in FTP server. we only keep the most recent 3 copies,
+In this example, the backup for the server (named monitoring, a virtual machine sitting in Hyper-v) is backuped on weekly basis on Saturday and named as the date format “YEARMonthDay.zip” under the machines/monitoring folder in the FTP server. we only keep the most recent 3 copies,

 HOST='ftp_server_hostname' USER='xxxxx' PASSWD='xxxxx' YEAR="$(date +"%Y")" MONTH="$(date +"%m")" ###Use GNU date, we can get the date of 21 days ago by following command DAY="$(date +"%d" -d "21 days ago")" FILE="$YEAR$MONTH$DAY.zip" names='monitoring logging db' for name in $names do ftp -n $HOST << END_SCRIPT quote user $USER quote PASS $PASSWD mdelete machines/monitoring/$FILE quit END_SCRIPT done exit 0